rjjakes/MITIE-PHP/README.md

 `sudo apt-get install php5-dev` or `sudo apt-get install php5.6-dev` (depending on which version of PHP5 you have installed).

-Download and install the PHP-CPP_LEGACY library by following the instructions here: https://github.com/CopernicaMarketingSoftware/PHP-CPP-LEGACY/blob/master/documentation/install.html
+Download and install the PHP-CPP-LEGACY library by following the instructions here: https://github.com/CopernicaMarketingSoftware/PHP-CPP-LEGACY/blob/master/documentation/install.html

-Clone the PHP-MITIE repo:
+Clone the MITIE-PHP repo:

 `git clone https://github.com/rjjakes/MITIE-PHP.git`